+- 1. Assert: args is a well-formed rest parameter object.

+- 2. Let O be CheckObjectCoercible(this value).

-- 1. Assert: args is a well-formed rest parameter object. - 2.
-ReturnIfAbrupt(CheckObjectCoercible(this value)). - 3.
-Let S be the result of calling ToString, giving it the this value as its argument. - 4.
-ReturnIfAbrupt(S). - 5.
-Let args be an internal list that is a copy of the argument list passed to this function. - 6.
-Let R be S. - 7.
-Repeat, while args is not empty - a.
-Remove the first element from args and let next be the value of that element. - b.
-Let nextString be ToString(next) - c.
-ReturnIfAbrupt(nextString). - d.
-Let R be the String value consisting of the string elements in the previous value of R followed by the string elements of nextString. - 8.
-Return R.
+- 3. Let S be ToString(O).

+- 4. ReturnIfAbrupt(S).

+- 5. Let args be an internal list that is a copy of the argument list passed to this function.

+- 6. Let R be S.

+- 7. Repeat, while args is not empty

+- a.
+Remove the first element from args and let next be the value of that element.

+- b.
+Let nextString be ToString(next)

+- c.
+ReturnIfAbrupt(nextString).

+- d.
+Let R be the String value consisting of the string elements in the previous value of R followed by the string elements of nextString.

+- 8. Return R.